leventkaracan/dicomogan/README.md

 ## Training DiCoMoGAN

-You can train DiCoMoGAN using train.sh script.
-Y
+You can train DiCoMoGAN using the following scripts:

+run_train_GAN_fashion_latentode2im.sh

 ## Testing DiCoMoGAN